Lenawee County assistance programs.

 A new grant that is being awarded out of federal stimulus dollars will help the Lenawee County Continuum of Care provide utility bill payment and rent assistance for people who live in the county who are facing an eviction, are currently homeless or that are experiencing a housing crisis.

-The grant is being provided by the American Recovery and Reinvestment Act, which is the formal name of the federal economic stimulus program.
-The Lenawee Emergency and Affordable Housing Corp. is the lead agency for the grant and is overseeing the program, with Family Counseling, the Salvation Army, and Children’s Services as partners distributing the funds.
+The grant is often provided annually as part of Emergency Solution Grants.
+Different non-profits may participate, however The Lenawee Emergency and Affordable Housing Corp. is the lead agency for the grant and is overseeing the program, with Family Counseling, the Salvation Army, and Children’s Services as partners distributing the funds.

 Individuals and families who are in danger of becoming homeless or homeless can apply for rent or utility bill assistance from the Homeless Prevention and Rapid Rehousing grant by contacting the following local agencies and charities.